m2osw/ipmgr/conf/README-zones.md

 ### `mail` (global)

-The name of the sub-domain to use with the `MX` field.
+The name of the section to use for the `MX` field.
 If not defined, then the `mail_priority` and `mail_key` are ignored.

 ### `mail_priority` (global)